Six decades and counting: JMC’s Voelkelt loves sharing his ammunition knowledge

 |0

-This work, Six decades and counting: JMC’s Voelkelt loves sharing his ammunition knowledge [Image 2 of 2], by Matthew Wheaton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Six decades and counting: JMC’s Voelkelt loves sharing his ammunition knowledge, by Matthew Wheaton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT